What is Triavil?

 This medicine is not approved for use in psychotic conditions related to dementia.
 Perphenazine may increase the risk of death in older adults with dementia-related conditions.

-Do not use amitriptyline and perphenazine if you have used an MAO inhibitor in the past 14 days.
+Do not use Triavil if you have used an MAO inhibitor in the past 14 days.
 A dangerous drug interaction could occur.
 MAO inhibitors include isocarboxazid, linezolid, methylene blue injection, phenelzine, rasagiline, selegiline, tranylcypromine, and others.

 To make sure this medicine is safe for you, tell your doctor if you have: